rapidsai/docs/releases/triage.md

 | Backlog | All other open issues |
 | Closed | Issues that are closed will **automatically** be moved to this column |

-See [Release Board](https://docs.rapids.ai/releases/planning/) for the column definition that pertain to the Relase Board.
+See [Release Board](https://docs.rapids.ai/releases/planning/) for the column definition that pertain to the Release Board.

 **IMPORTANT:**
 In leveraging the tracking boards for issue management, project leads can _schedule_ issues by placing them in the appropriate column and then _prioritize_ issues by dragging & sorting the issues from highest priority at the top of the column to lowest at the bottom.
+We can also use labels on the issues/PRs to filter and _prioritize_ work.

 By placing the issues in one of these permanent boards (Bug Squashing, Feature Planning, or Other Issues) filers and the community will see updates to the issue and can get a sense of when they can expect feedback.
 For example, on a given issue a user may see `Future release in Other Issues` and this allows the filer or the community to comment on if they believe the issue should be addressed faster.